HaoYang670/rucat/README.md

 9. miri testing <https://github.com/rust-lang/miri>
 10. fuzz testing <https://rust-fuzz.github.io/book/introduction.html>
 11. shared spark v.s. exclusive spark (for example for batch job)
+12. make all request fully async. tasks are submitted by storing info in cluster state, rucat monitor takes account of do the tasks and update the cluster state.

 ## How to deploy on k8s